Graylunchbox74/War-On-Twitter/README.md

 # War-On-Twitter

 In order to run this game you will need to install ncurses.
-Once Ncurses is installed - compile with: g++ WarOnTwitter.cpp -lncurses
+Once Ncurses is installed - compile with: g++ Game.cpp -lncurses